Highways in Poland: Traffic volumes

-Traffic volumes in Poland note rapid increase since the fall of communism in 1989: the annual average daily traffic recorded in 2020 amounts to over 360% of the average traffic recorded in 1990.
+Traffic volumes in Poland note rapid increase since the fall of communism in 1989: the annual average daily traffic recorded on the national roads network in 2025 is 14'880 vehicles per day, which amounts to 395% of the average traffic recorded in 1990.
 With the increasing traffic, the length of overburdened single-carriageway national roads had also been steadily increasing until reaching the maximum of 1389 km in 2010.
-Due to the large number of highway sections opened between 2010 and 2020, in that decade the length of overburdened roads has fallen down for the first time in history, from 1389 km in 2010 to 1121 km in 2020.
+Due to the large number of highway sections opened after 2010, the length of overburdened roads has starated falling down for the first time in history, from 1389 km in 2010 to 1121 km in 2020.

-The latest general measurement was conducted in 2025, but its results are yet to be published.
-The previous measurement was conducted in 2020, although some measurement days were moved to 2021 due to the COVID-19 pandemic which would have caused the results from 2020 to be unreliable.
-The following highways recorded the highest volumes: